- We're celebrating NSPCC Number Day at London Fields today!

 We all learn together…

 In Maths lessons at London Fields, where possible, the whole class moves through topics and concepts at broadly the same pace.
 We spend longer time on key mathematical topics and concepts in order to give all learners both the practice and depth of understanding they need.
-We believe that all pupils can access and understand the full mathematics curriculum.
+We believe that all pupils can achieve success in Maths.
 There is nobody who ‘can’t do Maths’.

 We challenge pupils by asking them to explore mathematical concepts in more depth rather than accelerate them onto new content.
 This has been found to have real benefits to children’s ability to access more complex mathematical ideas as they get older.